rdkcentral/firebolt/apis/pr-feature-media-info/core/MediaCapabilities/index.md

 ### atmosSupported

 Whether or not Dolby Atmos immersive audio is commonly supported by the device and its connected audio peripherals.

+To get the value of `atmosSupported` call the method like this:

 ```typescript
 function atmosSupported(): Promise<boolean>